AmrinKareem/DataCreationMedPrompt/README.md

+# My changes

+To create a new dataset, change the new.py code.
+All instructions are found there.

 # MIMIC Clinical Decision Making Framework

 This repository contains the code for running the clinical decision making task using the MIMIC CDM dataset.